ocean-tracking-network/node-manager-training/verification_docs/103_deployment_verification.md

 ---
-title: "Tag Verification"
+title: "Deployment Verification"
 teaching: 15
 exercises: 0
 questions:
-- "How to verify tag metadata in the Database?"
+- "How to verify deployment metadata in the Database?"
 objectives:
-- "Understand the Tag Verification workflow"
+- "Understand the Deployment Verification workflow"
-- "Learn how to use the `verification_notebooks\Tag Verification` notebook"
+- "Learn how to use the `verification_notebooks\Deployment Verification` notebook"
 - "Learn some known issues and troubleshooting tips "
 keypoints:
-- "Review the Gitlab ticket and run the Tag Verification notebook"
+- "Review the Gitlab ticket and run the Deployment Verification notebook"
 ---

-After tag metadata is loaded the Gitlab ticket will be assigned to a **different** person for verification.
+After deployment metadata is loaded the Gitlab ticket will be assigned to a **different** person for verification.
 Below is an example of the last step in the ticket to be completed.
-- Note: `verification_notebooks\Tag Verification` notebook automates verification_scripts/`tag_3_otn_verification`.sql
+- Note: `verification_notebooks\Deployment Verification` notebook automates verification_scripts/`deploy-4 verification script`
 which is still available in case of programing error or notebook/browser becomes unresponsive.

 ~~~
 Tag Metadata

 ...
-- [ ] - NAME check for double reporting (verification_scripts/`tag_3_otn_verification`.sql)
+- [ ] - NAME check for double reporting (`deploy-4 verification script`)

 **tag metadata txt file**
 ~~~
 {: .language-plaintext .example}

-# The Tag Verification Workflow
+# The Deployment Verification Workflow
-When a tag verification ticket is assigned to you follow below steps to complete the tasks.
+When a Deployment (often with Detections) verification ticket is assigned to you follow below steps to complete the tasks.

 ### Assess the Ticket